KZEW

-KZEW (101.7 FM, "The Zoo") is a radio station broadcasting an adult contemporary music format.
-Licensed to Wheatland, Wyoming, United States.
-The station is currently owned by Smith Broadcasting, Incorporated, and features programming from NBC News Radio and Dial Global.
+KZEW (101.7 FM, "The Zoo") is a radio station broadcasting an adult contemporary music format licensed to Wheatland, Wyoming, United States.
+The station is currently owned by Smith Broadcasting, Incorporated, a locally owned media company based in Wheatland.
+Under owner Kent Smith, the station has been recognized by the Wyoming Association of Broadcasters and won the Small Market Station of the Year award for its coverage of local emergency alerts.